OXID-eSales/oxapi-documentation/exceptions/Error Handling.rst

   and **all** possible return types.
 The naming strategy can be adjusted within the ``SchemaFactory``.
-* Only **composition** (``@.inner``) must be used, to ensure that several modules can extend the service without breaking the decoration chain.
+* Only **composition** (``@.inner``) must be used, to ensure that several modules can extend exception-converter without breaking the decoration chain.